-Wireless internet (or wi-fi) allows your computer to send and receive data through thin air, without being tied to a computer or a router.
+Wi-fi allows your mobile phone, tablet or laptop to send and receive data, without being tied to a specific router.

 What is a wi-fi hotspot?

 A wi-fi hotspot is simply an area in which you can get a wireless network signal.
-There are thousands spanning the country, many of which are free.
+There are 1,000s spanning the country, many of which are free.

-Hotspots are great because you'll get a decent, reliable signal, and you won't eat into your mobile broadband/phone download limit.
+Hotspots are great because you won't eat into your mobile broadband/phone data limit.
 In any built-up area, it's unlikely you'll be far from free wireless access.

 Warning!
-Do check it's free wireless, and you're not just using someone's private connection (it's illegal to use non-public services without permission).
+Do check it's free wireless, and you're not just using someone's private connection as it's illegal to hijack someone's wi-fi without permission.

-First off, if you're in town, you can find free, no-password-necessary wireless access at these high street mainstays (as well as local coffee shops, etc).
+If you're in town, you can find free, no-password-necessary wireless access at the high street shops and eateries above.

 Though the wi-fi is free, you may have to buy something or sit and eat in the restaurants/pubs.
 Also, some may only give you access for a limited time.

-Depending who offers your home broadband and/or mobile phone service, you may be able to get free access to wireless hotspots around the UK.
+Depending which company offers your home broadband and/or mobile phone service, you may be able to get free access to wireless hotspots around the UK.
 Here's some more info:

 One of the fastest growing wi-fi networks, The Cloud has thousands of hotspots all over the UK.
 The Cloud is owned by BSkyB, so Sky Broadband Unlimited, Sky Connect or Sky Fibre customers can get free, unlimited access to all hotspots (see Sky's website).
 The Cloud also has a deal with Nintendo to provide free wireless access to all 3DS users.

-Most Cloud hotspots are free to use, and you'll always be told when you log in if it isn't.
-Some hotspots will only give 15 minutes free, and others may charge from the moment you log on (for these ones you'll need to set up an account).
+Most Cloud hotspots are free to use, and you'll always be told when you log on if it isn't.
+Some hotspots will give you 15 minutes free, while others may charge from the moment you log on (for these ones you'll need to set up an account).